Daniel-Ibarrola/TelegramBot/readme.md

 ## Adding a new bot
 To add a new bot, first create a bot in telegram and make sure to turn off group privacy settings for the bot.
-To turnoff privacy setting go to botfather then group settings and finally Group Privacy.
+To turn off privacy setting go to botfather then group settings and finally Group Privacy.

 Then, save the token and bot name in the file tokens.txt located in data.

 ## Adding a new group
-To add a new group, first create a group in Telegram Then, add the bot to the group and send a message to the group.
+To add a new group, first create a group in Telegram.
+Then, add the bot to the group and send a message to the group.
 Then run the get_groups.py script to get the id of the groups that the bot belongs to:

 ```bash
 python get_groups.py bot_name
 ```

-Copy the name an id of the group and add it to the chats.txt file located in data.
+Copy the name and id of the group as well as the bot name and add it to the chats.txt file located in data.

 ## Telegram Bot Limits